 Oxygen therapy is provided in a specially designed barochamber, which can seat up to seven people.

-Each oxygen session lasts for about an hour and a half and you should plan to be here for around two hours so that the mask can be fitted, you can use the facilities and have a drink afterwards.
+Each oxygen session lasts for about an hour and a half and you should plan to be here for around two hours so that the mask can be fitted.

 Inside the barochamber the seating can be moved to accommodate people using wheelchairs, this allows us to offer Oxygen therapy to all.